selcant/Rladies_Dammam_042021/README.md

 by Selcan Aydin

-Here is the meetup link https://www.meetup.com/rladies-dammam/events/277394961/
+Here is the website link: https://many-faces.netlify.app/ Here is the meetup link: https://www.meetup.com/rladies-dammam/events/277394961/

 ## Details
 We are super excited to introduce to you a new series, "The R Markdown Bible: Everything you need to know to master R Markdown".
 The amazing Selcan Aydin will present the first session in this series.